rolspace/www.rolandoramos.tech/_drafts/2017-06-02-sitecore-and-sql-server-linux.markdown

 [Add db attach video/gif?]

-Once this was completed, I needed to install the Sitecore XP website on the host machine.
-Even though I already had the root folder contents from the ZIP archive, I preferred to use the Executable installer.
-I
+Once this step was completed, I needed to install the Sitecore XP website on the host machine.
+Even though I already had the root folder contents from the ZIP archive, I preferred to use the Web Application Installer (https://dev.sitecore.net/~/media/C7FF1EFE55EF42428CA178E3B74FA75D.ashx).
+There is no need to do a full Sitecore installation, so I selected Client Only.

+[installer image]

+During the installation a screen will request information about the SQL Server connection details.
+I decided to fill in this information manually in the config file.
+However, in order to prevent the installer from attempting the connection, you will need to open the Advanced options and uncheck the "Verify that the wizard can connect to the database server".

+[installer image]

+Once the installation of the Sitecore Client was completed